FRONTAL BONE ANATOMY

 • Composed of two horizontal triangular plates called orbital plates

-• Forms orbital roofs
+• Forms your orbital roofs

 • Forms anterior cranial fossa floor